 The Importance Of Sleeping Right After A C-Section

-The right sleeping position keeps you comfortable and reduces any pressure or stress at the site of surgery.
-It also helps you get off the bed comfortably, with reduced discomfort, enables better breathing and sound sleep.
+Once you reach home after a C-section delivery, walking and moving around would help in your postpartum recovery.
+At the same time, getting enough rest is essential for faster recovery and ensures alertness when caring for your little one (1).
+Additionally, the right sleeping position is important too.
+Cesarean is considered a major surgical procedure that carries risks of infection, bleeding, pain, and other complications (2).
+Sleeping in the correct positions will help you be comfortable and reduce any pressure or stress at the site of surgery.
+It also helps you get off the bed comfortably, with reduced discomfort and enables better breathing and sound sleep.
 It lowers the strain on the abdominal muscles, and in turn, reduces any risk to the incision.

 Why Is It Difficult To Sleep Well After A C-Section?